nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

 # Demonstration of Real-time SPM

+NOTE!
+This demo is currently non-functional.
+I will repair the demo and include a message to that effect here when it's done.

 This demonstration is intended for Oracle Database 23ai BaseDB and on-premises Enterprise Edition (when available)
 Note: Real-time SPM is not available in Oracle Database 23ai FREE